 About Cheryl Francis

-I graduated in 2001 with a BA (Hons) in Information and Library Science at the University of Brighton and gained Chartered Librarian (MCLIP) status in 2003.
+I have BA (Hons) in Information and Library Science at the University of Brighton and gained Chartered Librarian (MCLIP) status in 2003.
 I worked in public libraries for the first six years of my career, where I helped open two libraries in Brighton, including the central Jubilee Library in 2005.

 Teaching and supervision

-I have experience searching the literature directly for clinicians to inform their research and practice.
+I work with academic researchers and in research teams to advise on searches for systematic reviews.
+I also have experience searching the literature directly for clinicians to inform their research and practice.

-My role here at the University is to liaise between the school and the library to ensure students and staff have access to the resources they need.
+My role at the University is to liaise between the school and the library to ensure students and staff have access to the resources they need and support to use them to find high quality information throughout their time here.

 - Searching bibliographic databases, especially scientific and health databases